TimeLighting: Guided Exploration of 2D Temporal Network Projections: Case Studies

-\paragraph{Case Study 2:} \textit{Tracking the Two Least Winning Teams.} In this second case study, we \textit{track} (\textbf{T2}) the trajectories and \textit{investigate} (\textbf{T3}) the relationships between the two least winning teams of the season (according to the historical information available), namely the ``Zebre'' (Z) and ``Benetton'' (B) teams.
-We begin by selecting them in the sidebar so that the whole trajectory is locked permanently on screen.
-Guidance shows us the different moments in time when the two teams interact, and we focus on the period of time when the two teams play against each other around the midpoint of the season.
+\textit{Tracking the Two Least Winning Teams.} In this second case study, we \textit{track} (\textbf{T2}) the trajectories and \textit{investigate} (\textbf{T3}) the relationships between the two least winning teams of the season (according to the historical information available), namely ``Zebre'' (Z) and ``Benetton'' (B).
+We begin by selecting them in the sidebar so that the whole trajectory is locked permanently on the screen.
+Guidance shows us the different moments in time when the two teams interact, and we focus on the period when the two teams play against each other around the midpoint of the season.
 The teams played two matches (during the first and second leg of the tournament) in adjacent rounds (12 and 13).
-The status of the interface is reported in Figure~\ref{fig:case_study_2}-A. It is possible to see how the Z trajectory bends significantly towards B at this point in time, and a similar effect is visible the other way around.
-This attraction strength can be interpreted as the ``hype'' of the matches building up, as Z and B are the only two teams coming from Italy in the competition.
-Finally, we compare the relationships between the last two teams in the ranking and the first two, ``Glasgow Warriors'' (G), the winners, and ``Munster Rugby'' (M), referring to the time around the tournament finals (see Figure~\ref{fig:case_study_2}-B).
+The status of the interface is reported in Fig.~\ref{fig:case_study_2}-C. It is possible to see how the Z trajectory bends significantly towards B at this point, and a similar effect is visible the other way around.
+This attraction strength can be interpreted as the ``hype'' of the matches building up, as Z and B are the only two Italian teams in the competition.
+Finally, we compare the relationships between the last two teams in the ranking and the first two, ``Glasgow Warriors'' (G), the winners, and ``Munster Rugby'' (M), referring to the time around the tournament finals (see Fig.~\ref{fig:case_study_2}-D).
 If we focus on M, it is easy to identify the time the final was played, with mostly all teams connected to it.
 The B trajectory is strongly influenced by M, as it was one of the final matches before the final; Z, instead, is not largely influenced and drifts away.